6 Reasons Why Servers Need So Much RAM

 To give you an idea, here are the general recommendations for SQL servers to use as a reference:

 Part of the reason is that other factors contribute to the minimum RAM besides the size of the database, including the space reserved for the OS.
-As the size of a database expands increasingly, the required capacity only grows so much.
+As a database’s size expands, the required capacity only grows so much.

 3. More Users Increase the Load on the RAM

 The number of users is another factor that can call for bigger RAM.
 The more people are expected to use the server at a given time, the greater will be the load on your RAM.
-To ensure it can be safely handled, you have to provide enough RAM size for processing user requests.
+To ensure it can be safely handled, you must provide enough for processing user requests.

-However, for small businesses and servers with local purposes, this factor won’t play much of a role.
-If you’re expecting up to 15 people to be engaged at the same time and can safely say you won’t need more capacity than to cover that, the number of users won’t impact the RAM size.
+However, this factor won’t play much of a role for small businesses and servers with local purposes.
+If you expect up to 15 people to be engaged simultaneously and can safely say you won’t need more capacity to cover that, the number of users won’t impact the RAM size.

 On the other hand, if your scope is larger, you must count that in when determining the RAM size you need.
-A rule of thumb is that 1-2 GB should be added on top of the recommended size for every 5 additional users.
+A rule of thumb is that 1-2 GB should be added to the recommended size for every 5 additional users.

 This rule works when we talk about tens or hundreds of users.
-If the project is intended for an even bigger audience, you may need significantly more RAM, but the proportion of GB of RAM per user decreases.
-For hundreds of thousands of users, you will likely require more than one server.
+If the project is intended for an even bigger audience, you may need significantly more, but the proportion of GB of RAM per user decreases.
+You will likely require more than one server for hundreds of thousands of users.

-Unlike in previous instances, the correlation here is straightforward: the more people are expected to put a load on the server, the more RAM is needed, and this can result in significant growth of the required capacity.
+Unlike in previous instances, the correlation here is straightforward: the more people are expected to put a load on the server, the more RAM is needed, which can result in significant growth of the required capacity.

 4. Dynamic Content Needs More RAM

-Let’s take a closer look at these two content types and determine their key differences to see how each impacts the required RAM.
+Let’s look at these two content types and determine their key differences to see how each impacts the required RAM.

-Static content, as the name suggests, doesn’t require any changes before it gets sent to a user.
+As the name suggests, static content requires no changes before sending it to a user.
 All the server has to do is find the file and deliver it upon request without any additional operations involved.
 A website article, a YouTube video, or a picture are just a few examples of static content.

-Put shortly, static content is stored in its final form and always displayed the same way.
-It’s simple in terms of processing, which is why it loads faster and isn’t demanding in terms of RAM capacity.
+Put shortly, static content is stored in its final form and displayed similarly.
+It’s simple in processing, so it loads faster and isn’t demanding in terms of RAM capacity.

 Dynamic content, on the other hand, is more complicated.
-Rather than being secured in one form and displayed to each user in the same way, it changes with each request depending on its conditions.
+Rather than being secured in one form and displayed to each user similarly, it changes with each request depending on its conditions.
 Messengers, ads, and personalized recommendations represent this content type.

 Because of its higher level of complexity, dynamic content puts a heavier load on the server.
 Instead of just pulling the necessary file, the server needs to access various files and generate a personalized response.